objcio/articles/2015-02-09-photo-extension.md

 Since image editing is expected to have high memory requirements, it seems that the extensions are given a little more leeway than other extension types.
-During ad-hoc testing, it appears to be possible for an image editing extension to use over 100MB.
-Given that an uncompressed image from an 8 megapixel camera is approximately 22MB, most image editing should be achievable.
+During ad-hoc testing, it appears to be possible for an image editing extension to use over 100 MB.
+Given that an uncompressed image from an 8 megapixel camera is approximately 22 MB, most image editing should be achievable.

 ## Conclusion